Quasilinear SPDEs via rough paths: Introduction

-We finally mention that one week before posting this second version of our result, the article \cite{GubinelliFurlan} was posted on the arXiv.
+We finally mention that briefly before posting the second version of our result, the article \cite{GubinelliFurlan} was posted on the arXiv.
 In this article Furlan and Gubinelli study the equation

 where $u = u(t,x)$ for $x$ taking values in the two-dimensional torus, and $\xi = \xi(x)$ is a white noise over the two-dimensional torus, which is constant in the time variable $t$.
 This noise term $\xi$ is of class $C^{-1-}$ and therefore essentially behaves like our term $f$.
 They also define a notion of solution and prove short time existence and uniqueness of solutions for the initial value problem, as well as convergence for renormalized approximations similar to \eqref{glatteGleichung}.
-Similar to the approach we present here, they locally approximate the solutions $u$ by a family of solutions to constant coefficient problems.
-Their approach then deviates from ours and they implement their theory in the framework of paracontrolled distributions.
+Following the approach we present here, they locally approximate the solutions $u$ by a family of solutions to constant coefficient problems.
+Their approach then proceeds in the framework of paracontrolled distributions.
+Yet another approach by Bailleul, Debussche and Hofmanova \cite{BailleulDebusscheHofmanova} was put forward shortly after posting our second version.
+They deal with the system